 Shopping for art supplies and books is one of the best things about being an artist but it can also be overwhelming if you haven't figured out your favorites yet.
 Below is a list of the supplies that I love and recommend for painting watercolor botanicals.
 You do not need all these supplies.
 This is just a list of my favorites.
 You can click on any item listed to go to a link on Amazon.com.

-You can bring what you already have on hand but definitely get the sketchbook I recommend and some small brushes.
+You can bring the colors you already have on hand if you prefer but definitely get the sketchbook I recommend and some small brushes.

 I have really fallen in love with the Stillman & Birn sketchbooks.
 They come in various categories and sizes but for botanical studies hot press watercolor paper is back.
 Therefore I recommend the Zeta sketchbook (contains hot press watercolor paper).
 It needs to be 8.25 x 11.75 or bigger.